FrancisVila/MFT_convert/content/en/docs/SecureTransport/Administrator_Guide/c_st_advancedAccountAdministration/c_st_clientInitiatedAndServerInitiatedTransfers/c_st_encryption_server-initiated_transfers.md

     "title": "Encryption and server-initiated transfers",
     "linkTitle": "Encryption and server-initiated transfers",
     "weight": "330"
-}When <span class="mc-variable axway_variables.Component_Short_Name variable">SecureTransport</span> performs server-initiated transfers, it defines user classes by UID and GID only – no user name is specified.
+}When {{< SecureTransport/componentshortname  >}} performs server-initiated transfers, it defines user classes by UID and GID only – no user name is specified.
 As a result, if you use `EncryptClass` for encrypting or decrypting transferred files and `EncryptClass` is defined only by user name, the following is true:

 -   Encrypted files transferred using a server-initiated upload are decrypted before the start of the transfer.
 -   Files transferred using a server-initiated download are transferred with encryption.